data-6-berkeley/fa25/syllabus.md

 Weekly section include a discussion worksheet covering recent material and a programming-based lab assignment that develops skills with computational concepts.
 The problems in section are good preparation for similar (and harder) problems you will see on your homework assignments!
 Section materials will be released Thursdays each week.

-* The first hour focuses on a discussion worksheet and group problem-solving.
+The first hour focuses on a discussion worksheet and group problem-solving.
 Sometimes, discussion topics will include social science issues in computing and data, supplemented by reading assignments.
 We encourage you to ask questions, raise new points, connect to past readings, and make connections to your own experiences.
 We further encourage no use of technology during this portion of the lab (all materials required will be available at the lab section).
-* The second hour is dedicated to completing a programming-based assignment.
+The second hour is dedicated to completing a programming-based assignment.

-* 80% of lab credit will be attendance-based.
-You must attend the section you are enrolled in.
-* The remaining 20% of credit will be awarded for submitting the programming-based assignment to Gradescope by the deadline (later in the day) with all test cases passing Discussion worksheets do not need to be submitted.
-* Active participation in the discussion and lab is required to earn attendance credit.
+**80% of lab credit will be attendance-based.
+The remaining 20% of credit will be awarded for submitting the lab to Gradescope by the Friday 5 pm deadline with all public test cases passing.** To earn attendance credit, students must attend the entire discussion and lab section unless they have approval from their GSI to arrive late or leave early.
+Failure to attend the entire section without prior communication will result in losing attendance credit for that week.
-* Lab sessions will not be webcast or recorded.

 You have **2 lab drops** to use in the event of extenuating circumstances that prevent them from completing the assignment.
 To use a lab drop, you must message your TA at least one hour prior to the start of your lab, informing them that you will not be in attendance.
 Note that like lecture drops, lab drops are expected to be used only in the case of illness, emergencies, or other circumstances that prevent you from attending.
 For specific concerns related to your lab section, contact your TA.

-### Reading Assignments
+### Readings

 Readings are designed to complement the lecture content and prepare you for discussion in section.
 Readings will generally be lecture notes and, occasionally, external readings with a focus on ethical and social issues.
 Submit the weekly reading assignment on Gradescope for credit.
 Reading assignments will be released on Wednesdays after class and due **Thursday at 11:59PM**, the night before section.

-### Homework
+### Assignments
 You learn data science by **doing** data science, not by just listening to lectures or reading a textbook.
 As such, homework assignments will be your primary source of learning in this class.

+#### Homework Assignments

 Homework assignments will consist mainly of programming problems that challenge you to apply the skills you learned in recent lectures to accomplish tasks involving real data.
 The homeworks use autograder tests that will tell you if you are on the right track.
 There are additional autograder tests that will not be visible to you that we will use to grade your work, so don’t assume that just because the public autograder tests are passing that your answers are all correct. **Always remember to double check your code!** Most homeworks will also include a few written response problems, where you will have to type your answer in text.
 These problems will be manually graded by a human on course staff, and often there is no single ‘right’ solution.
 We are mainly looking for you to show understanding of what you are doing and to explain your reasoning behind certain answers.

 Homework assignments will generally be released Wednesdays and due the following **Wednesday at 5PM**.
 Access homework by clicking a homework link on the front page, which will bring you to your own copy of the homework notebook in DataHub, which allows you to work on the homework online.
 Once you’re done with the homework, you will run the very last cell in the notebook to generate a `.zip` file, which you will then upload to [Gradescope](https://www.gradescope.com/courses/1064926) so that we can grade it.
 We will go over this process in more detail in lecture.

-### Projects
+#### Projects

-Data science is about analyzing real-world data sets, and so you will also complete projects involving real data.
+Four homework assignments will be "projects" where you will analyze real-world datasets.
 The experience of solving the problems in this project will prepare you for exams (and life in a data scientist role).
 On each project, you may work with a single partner; your partner must be from the lab you enrolled in.

-There are 4 projects (including the 4th final project) throughout the semester.
-A checkpoint must be reached by the Friday after the project is released.
-The goal of the checkpoint is for students to have made some progress on the project early!
-We will not be offering extensions on the checkpoint, but we will begin the checkpoint material in lab that Friday.
-Projects last two weeks and are due **Wednesday at 5PM**.
+On the week the project is released, the corresponding lab section will give you a chance to work on project material, and you will need to submit a checkpoint by the Friday after project release.
+Projects are then fully due two weeks later on **Wednesday at 5PM**.

 Don’t share your code with anybody but your partner.
 You are welcome to discuss questions with other students but don’t share the answers.
 If someone (who is not your partner) asks you for the answer, resist!
 Instead, you might demonstrate how you would solve a similar problem.